YanWittmann/launch-anything/doc/how-to.md

 ## That's it!

-I hope you like this bar.
+I hope you can put this tool to good use.
 If you have any questions, suggestions or comments, feel free to contact me or to create an issue on the **[GitHub repository](https://github.com/Skyball2000/launch-anything/issues)**.
 If you're feeling especially generous, you can also **[buy me a coffee](https://www.paypal.com/paypalme/yanwittmann)**!